Optimal Information Acquisition Under Intervention: Analysis

 Using the fact that that $s_P=\theta+\eta$, we can further expand the forecasting problem as

-where the last equality uses the fact that $x$ and $\eta$ are independent, and that both are independent of the state $\theta$.
+where the last equality uses the fact that $\theta$, $x$, $\eta$ are mutually independent.

-The last two terms in equation (\ref{eq: interim forecaster's problem 2}) are independent of $f$, and hence irrelevant for the choice of an optimal forecast.
+The last two terms in equation (\ref{eq: interim forecaster's problem 2}) do not depend on $f$, and hence are irrelevant for the choice of the optimal forecast.
 Given that, the form of the optimal forecast in the next lemma follows from standard results for quadratic loss functions, and the form of the optimal interim loss follows from direct calculation after substituting the optimal forecast into the interim loss.
 The proof, as all others in the paper, is relegated to the Appendix.

 \begin{lemma} \begin{enumerate} \item The optimal forecast is

 \item The optimal interim loss for the forecaster is